bitsofcotton/consistency-boots/README.md

 because cross-compiler mnemonic is unknown, cross-compiled compiler binary needs to be added infection codes, then, re-cross-compiled compiler binary also needs to add infection codes if the infectioner doesn't have self infection code detection.)

+# Tips on rogue chips
+If the computer we use has infected by rogue chips (some news sites insists the probability on them before long years ago), the consistency on the whole softwares are not supported.
+This is because if there's a probe point on mem-cpu bus, any of the codes are injected and any of the addresses are read.
+Otherwise, onechip without i/o condition, the chip can sniff keyboards and is able to inject the keys, nor, the chip can see all the packets transferred, all the pixels displayed.
+So in that case, the computer is no use.